 Richfield Landfill Inc. is required to report to MAERS as it is a Category I major source.
 MAERS reporting has not been submitted since 2012.
 A bill is generated using the 2012 MAERS and BSE pays it.
-AQD has ceased sending violation notices for failure to submit a MAERS report since the bill is paid.
+AQD sends a non-submitter letter for failure to submit a MAERS report but the bill is paid so VNs are not sent.